-Video Wall solution on CUDA
+Video Wall software on GPU

 A video wall is a special multi-monitor setup that consists of multiple computer monitors, video projectors, or TV sets tiled together contiguously or overlapped in order to form one large screen.
 Typical display technologies include LCD panels, Direct View LED arrays, blended projection screens, Laser Phosphor Displays, and rear projection cubes.

 Video wall are ideal for mission-critical control room applications such as command centers, debriefing centers, security operations centers (SOCs), emergency operations centers (EOCs), industrial/process control and SCADA system monitoring.
 One can control a video wall plus auxiliary monitors or even multiple video walls.
 It is ideal for simulation & training, modelling, high-resolution video surveillance, and other graphics applications.

 Simple video walls can be driven from multi-monitor video cards, however more complex arrangements may require specialized video processors, specifically designed to manage and drive large video walls.
 One can also build new software-based video wall technology that uses ordinary PCs, GPU, displays and networking equipment.